tc39/proposal-class-public-fields/README.md

 # ES Class Properties

-This concept is comprised of two separate (but related) proposals: "class instance" property initializers and "class static" property intializers.
-"Instance" properties are set once per instiation of a class on the `this` value, and "static" properties are set on the class object itself.
+This presents two related proposals: "class instance" property initializers and "class static" property intializers.
+"Instance" properties exist once per instiation of a class on the `this` value, and "static" properties exist on the class object itself.

 ## Proposal 1/2: Class Instance Properties